-All requirements for doctoral degrees must be completed within a period of ten consecutive calendar years for the degree to be granted.
-A course will be considered valid until 10 years after the end of the semester in which it is taken.
+All requirements for doctoral degrees must be completed within a period which it is taken.
 Graduate credit for coursework more than ten calendar years old at the time of the final oral examination may not be used to satisfy degree requirements.

 After passing the required preliminary oral and written examinations for a doctoral degree, the student must complete the final examination within four years of the semester in which the preliminary exam is taken.
 Exams taken in between terms will expire at the end of the term that ended prior to the exam.
-For example, a preliminary exam taken and passed during the fall 2019 semester will expire at the end of the fall 2023 semester.
-A preliminary exam taken in the time between the summer and fall 2019 semesters will expire at the end of the summer and fall 2019 semesters.
+For example, a preliminary exam taken and passed during the Fall 2019 semester will expire at the end of the Fall 2023 semester.
+A preliminary exam taken in the time between the Summer and Fall 2019 semesters will expire at the end of the Summer 2023 semester.

 A final corrected version of the dissertation or record of study in electronic format as a single PDF file must be cleared by the Graduate and Professional School within one year of the semester in which the final exam is taken.
 Exams taken in between terms will expire at the end of the term that ended prior to the exam.
-For example, a final exam taken and passed during the fall 2022 semester will expire at the end of the fall 2023 semester.
-A final exam taken in the time between the summer and fall 2022 semesters will expire at the end of the summer 2023 semester.
+For example, a final exam taken and passed during the Fall 2022 semester will expire at the end of the Fall 2023 semester.
+A final exam taken in the time between the Summer and Fall 2022 semesters will expire at the end of the Summer 2023 semester.
 Failure to do so will result in the degree not being awarded.